FEBRUARY 7, 2020

 This Agreement contains a binding arbitration agreement, which provides that you and we agree to resolve certain disputes through binding individual arbitration and give up any right to have those disputes decided by a judge or a jury.
-You have the right to opt out of our agreement to arbitrate.
 See the Legal Disputes section of this Agreement.

 Your Compliance with this Agreement